 Barelas is home to the National Hispanic Cultural Center, located at 1701 4th Street SW, which displays art and material culture from across the Latino/a diaspora in the United States.
 NHCC hosts community events, such as the Annual Luminito Celebration in December, that honor Albuquerque’s rich and varied Latino/Hispanic heritage customs across the Southwest.

-Check out the Barelas Historic Walking Tour, by Barelas historic preservationist Monica Bencomo.
+Be sure to check out Barelas' Route 66 website and the Barelas Historic Walking Tour, by Barelas historic preservationist Monica Bencomo.

 Walter McDonald, A White Ford on South Fourth Street, September 1969.
 Albuquerque Museum.
 PA1996.006.086